UW-Statistics/surveyPrev_website/docs/impact/publications.md

 ### Selected Publications

 - Wu, Y., & Wakefield, J. (2024).
-Modeling urban/rural fractions in low- and middle-income countries. *Journal of the Royal Statistical Society, Series A*.
-Published online: 19 January, 2024.
+Modeling urban/rural fractions in low- and middle-income countries. *Journal of the Royal Statistical Society, Series A, 3*, 811-830.

 - Gao, P.A., & Wakefield, J. (2024).
 Smoothed model-assisted small area estimation of proportions. *The Canadian Journal of Statistics, 52*, 337-358.